apollographql/apollo-utils/.changeset/new-pets-repair.md

 "@apollo/utils.keyvaluecache": major
 ---

-Introduce KV cache interface and Keyv adapter
+Introduce package which extracts `KeyValueCache`, `PrefixingKeyValueCache`, and `InMemoryLRUCache` from Apollo Server and adds a separate Keyv adapter which implements the `KeyValueCache` interface.